IPS-Eye-White

 In Spirit And In Truth

-But there is another aspect of worship which Jesus Himself told us through the woman He spoke to at the well of Samaria.
+There is another aspect of worship which Jesus Himself told us about in His conversation with the woman He spoke to at the well of Samaria.
 But first a little background...

-The Samaritans were descendants of the intermarriages between the Hebrews who were not deported after the fall of the Northern Kingdom in 722 BC, and the heathen from other lands who were brought in to replaced the dispersed Israelites (2 Kings 17:23-24).
+The Samaritans were descendants of intermarriage between the Hebrews who were not deported after the fall of the Northern Kingdom in 722 BC, and heathens from other lands who were brought in to replaced the dispersed Israelites (2 Kings 17:23-24).
 The Jews of the Southern Kingdom of Judah therefore considered them half-breeds.
 It is believed that the Samaritans were among those who offered to help rebuild the temple after the Babylonian captivity (Ezra 4:2-3), but were rebuffed.

 The Samaritans differed from the Jews in several key ways.
-For example, they believed their line of priests were legitimate, and accepted only the Pentateuch as authoritative (the Prophets and Writings were not considered divinely inspired).
-The relationship between the two nations was definitely strained, and eventually the Samaritans constructed their own temple on Mount Gerizim.
+For example, they believed their line of priests were legitimate and accepted only the Pentateuch as authoritative (the Prophets and Writings were not considered divinely inspired).
+The relationship between the two nations was definitely strained especially after the Samaritans constructed their own temple on Mount Gerizim.

 Jesus said there are "true worshipers" which, by implication, means there are false worshipers.
 Men cannot worship God any way they choose.
 True worshipers will worship the Father in spirit and truth.

-In Spirit: The hour was coming when the place would not matter... men no longer had to go to the right place to find God's presence, but would have to go to the right person...
+In Spirit: The hour was coming when the place would not matter... men no longer had to go to the right place to find God's presence but would have to go to the right person...
 Jesus Christ.
 External worship in the form of rites and ceremonies mean nothing.
-Only the human spirit, that has been transformed by being born again, can worship in a way that pleases God.
-As Paul told the Romans... only those that have the Spirit of God can please Him.
+All that counts is when the body and soul, mind and heart are offered to God as a living sacrifice.
+Christ said the greatest of the two most important commandments in the Law (upon which all the others hung) was that we should love the Lord our God with all our heart, with all our soul, and with all our mind.'
+(Matthew 22:36-37.
+In other words, only the human spirit transformed by the New Birth can worship in a way that pleases God.
+As Paul told the Romans...

-In Truth: The second phrase Jesus used was that the Father had to be worshipped "in truth", which is particularly significant in this day and age of great apostasy.
-Men can only worship God in truth... which means the God we worship must be the true God, and we have to worship Him in accordance with what He has divinely revealed in His Word.
-Worship that is not scripturally accurate, but consistently deviates from the Word of God, is meaningless.
+In Truth: The second phrase Jesus used was that the Father had to be worshipped "in truth" which is particularly significant in this day and age of great apostasy.
+Men can only worship God in truth... which means the God we worship must not only be the true God, but has to be worshipped in accordance with what He has divinely revealed in His Word.
+Worship that is not Scripturally accurate, but consistently deviates from the Word of God, is meaningless.

-Unfortunately, our entertainment oriented, anti-intellectual, often lazy and superficial culture, that wants everything, including religion, in pre-digested, convenient little packages, is giving less and less heed to in-depth Biblical study and understanding, which leads to right doctrine (The word "doctrine" comes from from the Latin doctrina, which simply means instruction or teaching).
-In the effort to reach this postmodern generation, the brain has been bypassed in favor of sensory-perceptual experiences.
-Jesus' take on this was slightly different.
-He said the greatest of the two most important commandments in the Law (upon which all the others hung) was that we should love the Lord our God with all our heart, with all our soul, and with all our mind.'
-[Matthew 22:36-37.
-Emphasis Added].
-[See Theology and Doctrine]
+Unfortunately, our entertainment oriented, anti-intellectual, often lazy and superficial culture, that wants everything including religion, in pre-digested convenient little packages, is giving less and less heed to in-depth Biblical study and understanding which leads to right doctrine (The word "doctrine" comes from from the Latin doctrina, which simply means instruction or teaching).
+I

-The Father is not seeking worshipers, but a particular kind of worshiper... one who meets these two criteria.
+The Father is not seeking any old worshipers but a particular kind of worshiper... one who meets these two criteria.

-The chances are good that our worship is authentic and pleasing to Him.
+It is pretty certain that our worship is pleasing to Him.

 End Notes